-Courses of unspecified category PHIL4810 Senior seminar (6 credits) This course will focus each year on one or more different key philosophical texts.
-Presentations will be made by students and discussed according to a schedule worked out in advance between students and the course co-ordinator.
-Selected fourth-year students will be invited to enroll.
-This is a fourth-year course and is normally offered every year.
-Permission to enroll will be given to students with outstanding second- and third-year grades.
-Note: by invitation; for fourth-year students only.
+PHIL4810 Senior seminar (6 credits)

+This course is only for fourth-year students with excellent second- and third-year grades in philosophy.
+Enrolment is by invitation only.
+The course will focus each year on one or more important philosophical texts.
+Presentations will be made by students and discussed according to a schedule worked out in advance between students and the course coordinator.

 Assessment: 100% coursework.